Nigeria religious riots kill at least 52

 Corpses littered the ground in parts of the city.
 They were piled one on top of the other in an old cemetery, some charred.
 A soldier guarding the site said there were at least 30 bodies of people killed in the violence at that site.

-They had been dragged to the secluded cemetery, in a majority Christian neighbourhood, by the mobs, he said.
+They had been dragged to the secluded cemetery, in a majority Christian neighborhood, by the mobs, he said.

 "Some people were killed and dumped down wells.
 We've had violence before, but this is the worst I've seen," he said.